kbkaiser/psfmember-upgrade/psf_civi_dev_notes.rst

 Repeat for CiviCRM 4.4.6

-.. got a whitescreen.
-Go back to 4.3.11 files and database.
+.. got a whitescreen.  civi can't read templates.
+Revert to 4.3.11 files and database.

 ..
-The owner of en_US was root - even though deleted before upgrade.
+The permissionss on en_US were root:root - even though deleted before
-   Change owner to www-data, and delete.
-Why created by root?
+   upgrade.
+Turn on drupal and civi debug and backtrace.

 ..
-Move forward to 4.4.6 with debug. templates_c/en_US was being created by root and didn't have permissions for www-data.
-Changed the permissions and didn't delete it, delete the directories under it.
+Move forward to 4.4.6 with debug. .../templates_c/en_US was being created by root somehow and didn't have permissions for www-data.
+Changed the owner to www-data:www-data and don't delete it, delete the directories under it.
+Modify all the instructions above to do that!

 Repeat for CiviCRM 4.5.8